ariabuckles/amorphous/README.md

 work like `this.state` and `this.setState`, *but for your whole app (or library or subtree)*.

-While this sounds dangerous, Amorphous also provides you several tools to help avoid potential pitfalls, and uses React's new context API to prevent having actual globals that could poorly interact with third party code.
+Amorphous also provides you several tools to help avoid potential pitfalls, and uses React's new context API to prevent having actual globals that could poorly interact with third party code.

 # Getting started